Doll Festival Display. tonylee0619 / Pixabay.com / 2012 / CC0 1.0

 During this time, the living rooms are also decorated with peach blossoms.

 Other food served includes shiro sake (sweet sake), and something with clams in it, such as clam soup.
-Clams are in season, and they are a symbol of chastity.
+Clams are both in season, and a symbol of chastity.

 The holiday started out as a day when straw or paper dolls would be tossed into rivers and streams, or placed on small rafts and set adrift, to carry away sickness and bad luck.
 Shamans would transfer the evil into them.
 Over time, as the dolls became more than just stick figures made out of straw, the dolls would be displayed first, and then as the dolls became more valuable, they were kept instead of being tossed away.
 Instead, food offerings would be placed before the dolls to get them to accept the transfer of the evil to them.